What is U-Rise?

 Dialikatou Dia

-Dialikatou Dia is a junior majoring in Neuroscience & Psychology.
+Dialikatou Dia is a senior majoring in Neuroscience & Psychology.
 Before joining Dr. Tajerian’s lab she was studying biomedical research on the histological changes to the retina following the optic nerve crush in different animal models.
 Researchers were interested in finding treatments for glaucoma.
 Conducting biomedical research motivated her to think about future experiments to develop her findings and use them to help patients.
 Entering her first year of college she was very eager to join Dr. Tajerian's lab.
 She is now studying neuroplasticity in the pain brain and is interested in applying the techniques she has mastered to understand how chronic pain causes neuroplasticity in the extracellular matrix.
 Her future career goal is to obtain an MD/PhD to conduct research in patients suffering from neurodegenerative diseases.

 Meet the Leadership Team